kmamal/node-sdl/README.md

 * `untilFocused: <boolean>` Whether to keep flashing the window until the user focuses it.
 Default: `false`

 Flash the window briefly to get attention.
-If `untilFocused` is set, the window will flash until the user focuses it.
+If `untilFocused` is set, the window will continue flashing until the user focuses it.

 ### window.stopFlashing()